 Method 1: Using Google’s Keyword Planner

 To use Google’s Keyword Planner, you first need to create a campaign.
 Once you have created your campaign, you can then start performing keyword research by entering a keyword or phrase into the “Get Ideas” box.

 Google will then show you a list of related keywords along with their average monthly search volume.
 You can then add these keywords to your store and track their performance over time with Google Search Console.

 Method 2: Utilizing Tools Such as SEMRush, aHrefs, or Moz

-Another popular method for performing keyword research is by using tools such as SEMRush, aHrefs, or Moz.
-These tools allow you to see which keywords your competitors are targeting and how they are ranking in SERPs.
+Another popular method for keyword research is using tools such as SEMRush, aHrefs, or Moz.
+These tools allow you to see which keywords your competitors target and how they rank in SERPs.
 You can also use these tools to find new keywords to target.
 From there, you’ll be able to set up specific projects that incorporate your store, the keywords you’ve selected & a backlink analysis for you’re link-building efforts.

 Method 3: Competitor Analysis

 The final method for conducting keyword research is by using competitor analysis.
-This involves studying the websites of your top competitors and seeing which keywords they are targeting and how they are ranking in search engines.
+This involves studying your top competitors’ websites and seeing which keywords they are targeting and how they rank in search engines.
 You can then steal their best ideas and implement them on your own site.

 Once you have targeted a few keywords, it is important to make sure that your site’s titles and descriptions are optimized for those keywords.
 You can also use them in your content to help improve your ranking in SERPs.